We Get Results

 White v.
 Fabric Manufacturer, Johnson County Circuit Court

-Product liability case based on the design and manufacture of a poly/cotton dress worn by a five (5) year old girl which caught on fire causing severe burn injuries.
-Case settled for a total payout in excess of Four Million Dollars $4,000,000.
-This is believed to be the largest settlement in the State of Indiana in a flammable fabrics case involving children’s day wear at the time it was consummated.
-Reported in the Indianapolis Star & News in January, 1989.
+Product liability case based on the design and manufacture of a poly/cotton dress worn by a 5-year-old girl which caught on fire causing severe burn injuries.
+Case settled for a total payout in excess of $4,000,000.
+This is believed to be the largest settlement in the state of Indiana in a flammable fabrics case involving children’s daywear at the time it was consummated.
+Reported in the Indianapolis Star & News in January 1989.

 John Doe v.
 Confidential Company, Marion County Superior Court